REUTERS SUMMIT-Buenaventura sees output up; has hopes for Conga

 * Has received a request to hold an Extraordinary General Meeting (EGM) to dismiss Antony Burgmans as Chairman of Supervisory Board

-LIMA May 21 Peru's top precious metals miner, Buenaventura, sees a rise in output in 2013 and said the stalled $4.8 billion Conga gold mine project it owns a stake in could advance after a community reservoir is built at the end of the year.
+LIMA May 21 Peru's top precious metals miner Buenaventura sees slightly higher output in 2013 and said the stalled $4.8 billion Conga project it owns a stake in could advance after a community reservoir is built at the end of the year.

-Buenaventura's Chief Executive Roque Benavides said on Tuesday during the Reuters Latin America Investment Summit that the mines the firm owns directly will produce at least 13 percent more gold and nearly 6 percent more silver.

-"Looking ahead (past 2013) we expect to maintain the level of production if not raise it slightly, but there won't be any big jumps in output," Benavides said.
+"Looking ahead we expect to maintain the level of production if not raise it slightly, but there won't be any big jumps in output," said Benavides.

-He also said the proposed Conga gold mine in northern Peru - put on hold last year amid community opposition - could go forward after construction of the second of four reservoirs for local towns wraps up at the end of this year.
+He also said that the proposed Conga gold mine in northern Peru - put on hold last year because of community opposition - could go forward after construction of the second of four reservoirs for local communities wraps up at the end of the year.

 Newmont Mining Corp is the majority shareholder in the Conga project, which would be Peru's biggest mining investment ever.
 Buenaventura owns a 43.65 percent stake.